johnnymetz/johnny-metz-blog/content/posts/blue-green-deployments.md

 - The `database_operations` list takes raw SQL.
 Run `sqlmigrate` before moving the backward-incompatible changes to the `state_operations` list in the first migration to generate the SQL.

 Deploy the changes.
 Now our production environment is running without the `rating` field in both the project state and the database.

+## Common Backward-Incompatible Database Operations

+### Add a Field (not nullable and without a default)

+- Migration 1: Add the field to the database as nullable or with a db default.
+Making the field nullable is preferred because it consumes less storage and doesn't require the database to lock the table to update existing rows.
+This is especially beneficial for large tables where updating every row would be time-consuming and can cause downtime.
+- Migration 2: Make the field non-nullable or remove the db default

+### Remove a Field

+- Migration 1:
+  - Make the field nullable or give it a db default (if not already)
+  - Remove the field from the project state
+- Migration 2: Remove the field from the database

+### Remove a Table

+- Deployment 1 (no migration needed): Remove all references to the table in the application code
+- Deployment 2 (Migration 1): Remove the table from the database

+## Common Backward-Compatible Database Operations

+- Add a field (nullable or with a default)
+- Add a table

+## TODO: Other Operations

+Not sure about the following operations / not common:

+- Rename a field
+- Rename a table
+- Change field type
+- Add / remove index
+- Add / remove constraint